Test Space

 Explore ways of serving local artists & the wider Sunderland community better

-The project will investigate:
+The project investigated:

 Ways art hierarchies can be destabilised to help level the playing field for local practitioners